 Married, filing separately with MAGI of:

-The total contribution you can make to all of your IRAs is $5,500 or 100% of your compensation, whichever is less.
+The total contribution you can make to all of your IRAs for 2019 is $6,000 or 100% of your compensation, whichever is less.

 If you’re age 50 or older, you can make an additional contribution of $1,000, for a total of $7,000.

 Same as traditional IRA, subject to phase-out range depending on MAGI as explained in Eligibility.

 Single filer, covered by a retirement plan at work, with MAGI of:

 Joint filer, covered by a plan at work, with MAGI of:

 Joint filer, only a spouse is covered by a plan at work, with MAGI of:

 Married, filing separately with MAGI of: